About Apple Cinnamon Pancakes

 For the Apple Topping

-In a medium saucepan, add butter, brown sugar, cinnamon, syrup, and chopped up apples.
-Set heat to medium and cook for 3-6 minutes or until apples are soft, stirring occasionally.
+saucepanover medium heat, add butter, brown sugar, cinnamon, syrup, and chopped up apples.
+Cook for 3-6 minutes, stirring occasionally, until apples are soft.

 - You can either set the heat to low or remove saucepan from heat and cover while preparing the pancakes.